 Well, mistakes happen and you should do it immediately, if you have forgotten.
 But, as per the regulation (see below), USCIS can fine you for up to $200 and put you in jail for under 30 days.
 Also, you may be put on removal proceedings, if they want to.
 But, in reality, getting deported or going to jail are not seen very often as there are far more bigger issues to deal with.
 To avoid any issues, file AR-11 on time, if you realized you have not updated the same for a while, work with an attorney and take care of the same.
 Check Official Reference and screenshot below.

-You need to file within 10 days of your move to the new address.
+You need to file an AR-11 form with USCIS, within 10 days of your move to a new address.

 You should file AR-11 immediately and not delay it.
 Delay can lead to bigger issues.